A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Proposed surrogate Model

-The main benefit of approximating the dynamics model by ensemble of CGANs based on the above Monte Carlo approach is that we can effectively model any shape of conditional distribution for control results while naturally capturing the dependencies between different dimensions of control results.
-In this sample-wise way, accurate reward calculation can be achieved.
+The main benefit of the proposed probabilistic model is that we leverage a sampling-based approach which can effectively model any shape of conditional distribution for control results while naturally capturing the dependencies between different dimensions of control results.
+In this way, we introduce minimum bias while capturing the aleatoric uncertainty in the noisy industrial system, thus accurate reward calculation can be achieved.